Skip to main content

 Visit any First Hawaiian Bank branch with your trust document (full trust agreement or Certification of Trust), government-issued photo ID, and the trust tax identification number (EIN or SSN for revocable trusts).
 A banker will complete the retitling paperwork to transfer ownership to the trust.
 Accounts owned as trustee of your revocable living trust are automatically included in Priority Banking combined balance calculations.

 Yes.
 First Hawaiian Bank is the first bank in Hawaii to provide a full complement of trust services.
 They offer corporate trustee, co-trustee, and agent for trustee services through their Wealth Management division.
 Trust professionals provide investment advice and resources including tax, accounting, and real estate management services.
+They also offer philanthropic services for charitable trusts.
 Contact Wealth Management at (808) 525-7134 or toll-free 1-888-287-0398.

 First Hawaiian